sass/libsass-python/CONTRIBUTING.rst

 Releasing
 ---------

-Here's a breif check list for releasing a new version.
+Here's a breif check list for releasing a new version:

-- Double check the version is correctly bumped.
+- Double check if the version is correctly bumped.
   You can bump the version by changing ``__version__`` in sass.py file.
   Note that it might be already bumped by other maintainers, so check what's the latest release version from PyPI_.